MarnitzDev/StockFlow/README.md

 ## 📊 Inventory Management

+Efficiently manage your stock levels, product details, and sales data with our comprehensive inventory management tools.
+From real-time tracking to insightful analytics, stay on top of your inventory effortlessly.

 #### Dashboard
 ![Dashboard](/public/images/Screenshots/dashboard.png) <sup>Get a quick overview of your business performance with key metrics and charts.</sup>